sparkfabrik/sparkdock/README.md

 # Sparkdock

-This is an automatic MacOSX and Ubuntu Linux Docker provisioner, based on Ansible.
+This is an automatic MacOS and Ubuntu Linux system provisioner, based on Ansible.

-It will install the following packages:
+It will install the following packages

 * Install and upgrade docker, docker-machine
 * Install and configure dinghy